 EDGI invited two reviewers to provide feedback on drafts of this report.
-The report was then revised, as outlined in orange below, based on their feedback.
+The report was then revised, as outlined in bold below, based on their feedback.

 Reviewer: Dr. Jill Harrison

 Jill Harrison is an Associate Professor of Sociology at the University of Colorado at Boulder.
 Her research focuses on environmental sociology, sociology of agriculture and food systems, environmental justice, political theories of justice, and immigration politics.
 She has used her research on political conflict over agricultural pesticide poisonings in California, recent escalations in immigration enforcement in rural Wisconsin, and government agencies environmental justice efforts to identify and explain the persistence of environmental inequalities and workplace inequalities.
 She published the award-winning Pesticide Drift and the Pursuit of Environmental Justice(2011) with MIT Press.

 I appreciate this opportunity to read and comment on the EDGI report, “Pursuing a Toxic Agenda: Environmental Justice in the First 100 Days.”
 This report is important, as it uniquely addresses how the Trump Administration is undermining not just the EPA in general – as journalists have rightly criticized – but also environmental inequalities in particular, to which the press has devoted very little attention.
 The content is well substantiated, and clearly a lot of work went into preparing this report.